AI Engines Now Cite Images in Answers. Schema.org Quietly Replaced Alt Text as the Strongest Signal.

 }

-A checklist for AI-image-optimised content
+A 12-step checklist for AI-image-optimised content

 - Add a complete